Every year, ZSL recognises outstanding achievement in zoology and conservation science through a programme of prestigious awards.

 Marsh Award for Marine and Freshwater Conservation

-We are grateful to our sponsor, the Marsh Charitable Trust for generously supporting ZSL's awards programme.
+We are grateful to our sponsors, the Marsh Charitable Trust and Clarivate, for generously supporting ZSL's awards programme.